 Critical elements in adult learning theory emphasise respect for the learner and the collaborative nature of the conversation.
 Both are essential in the reflective practice of supervision for leaders.
 We walk with leaders and enhance their leadership skills, emotional and social intelligence and critical leadership behaviours.

-Trained leadership supervisors know how important it is to create a safe and trusting working alliance.
-Heart-to-heart conversation and mindfulness are critical elements in supervision for leaders.
+Trained leadership supervisors know the importance of creating a safe and trusting working alliance.
+Heart-to-heart conversation and mindfulness are critical elements in leadership supervision.

 Developmental practice

 The supervisor’s personal development is essential for supporting leadership reflection and growth.
-The critical relational work requires that leadership supervisors are self-aware, flexible, confident – capable of standing in the heat of the workplace!
+Critical relational work requires that leadership supervisors be self-aware, flexible, and confident—capable of standing in the heat of the workplace!
 When supporting and challenging leaders, we need to be open and robust!
 This kind of leadership reflection provides a conversation where leaders can learn about themselves and others in a safe and trusted environment.

 Psychology, energy work, and neuroscience contribute to supervisory insight and support in this context.
-A leader who has supervision with an adequately qualified supervisor skilled in developing the leader’s reflective powers and emotional intelligence will quickly become much more aware personally and interpersonally – this capacity makes the difference between good and great leaders.
-It also supports the leader to remain authentic and maintain a high standard in their work.
+A leader who has supervision with an adequately qualified supervisor skilled in developing the leader’s reflective powers and emotional intelligence will quickly become much more aware personally and interpersonally—this capacity makes the difference between good and great leaders.
+It also supports the leader in remaining authentic and maintaining a high standard in their work.

 Mindfulness

 Ideally, leadership supervisors create a safe and mindful space for leaders and nurture a genuine quality of present-moment attention.
 This becomes a path to co-create a deep thinking space for the leader to reflect and grow.
 Research proves that mindfulness boosts creativity, happiness, and well-being.
-It can also increase levels of attention and empathy for both supervisors and leaders seeking to reach their full potential.
+It can also increase attention and empathy levels for supervisors and leaders seeking to reach their full potential.

 Leaders as supervisors

-Your meetings and 1-2-1 sessions will not achieve the desired outcome without this understanding and self-awareness.
-Both temperament and attitudes can be different but not necessarily right or wrong.
+Without this understanding and self-awareness, your meetings and 1-2-1 sessions will not achieve the desired outcome.
+Temperament and attitudes can be different, but they are not necessarily right or wrong.

 Using reflective practice

 As a leader, you may also find your teams have the skills to do the job, but the motivation may be absent.
-They may be keen to step up but lack the confidence in themselves to be effective.
+They may be keen to step up but lack the confidence to be effective.
 It is crucial to build on your staff’s strengths and accept that there will be times when limiting beliefs and learned behaviours can and should be challenged.
 However, be mindful that this may not always be appropriate.
-Listening to your internal supervisor, developed in your leadership reflective practice, will give you a greater degree of awareness.
+Listening to your internal supervisor, which is developed in your leadership reflective practice, will give you greater awareness.
 This knowledge will enable you to use non-judgemental reflection.
 Also, use insightful questioning to foster a collaborative and supportive relationship with your teams.

 They can: